hmellin97/geometry-api-java/report.md

     * The problem with those functions is that they are not using some helper functions.
 All the code is written sequentially.
     * The goal of `construct` is to create a convex hull.
     * The goal of `insertPath` is to insert a vertex into a path.
+    * The goal of `SweepComparator::compareSegments` is to compare x values of the edge given by its origin (elm) and the edge in the sweep structure and checks them for intersection at the same time.
+    * The goal of `Clipper::checkSegmentIntersection_` is to say whether there is an intersection and if there is not an intersection, it will say whether it is on the inside or outside of the border.

 4. Are exceptions taken into account in the given measurements?
     * The `if` branch at the beginning of each function that test parameters and throws exceptions if the parameters are invalid are taken into account.
 However, almost no arguments is tested at the beginning of the functions so the ratio of exception is very low.
     * The `try...catch` also add 1 to the CC